junxit/us-congress-bills-112/metadata.md

 - 2012-12-11 — Introduced in Senate
 - 2012-12-11 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S7745)
+- 2012-12-21 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Voice.(text: CR S8379-8380)
+- 2012-12-21 — Resolution agreed to in Senate without amendment and with a preamble by Voice. (text: CR S8379-8380)
+- 2012-12-21 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S8379-8380)
+- 2012-12-21 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S8379-8380)